chmac/action.tools/do.md

 - [ ] Warn for `by` dates before `after` dates
 - [ ] Decide if `by date` or `by:date` makes sense
 - [x] Consider adding a unique (to the file) ID to each task
-- [ ] Switch to numeric IDs, sequential to the file

 # Bugs